 PROGRAM ELIGIBILITY CRITERIA

-All clients served by WIN Team must be in need of services to support their healthy functioning in the greater community.
+All clients served by WIN must be in need of services to support their healthy functioning in the greater community.
 All clients referred for WIN’s Substance Abuse Counseling services must meet the requirements of “medical necessity” as defined by the Maryland Public Mental Health System.
-Additionally, youth and adults referred to WIN Team must be eligible to receive Medical Assistance in the state of Maryland, as all clients seeking program enrollment must receive pre-authorization from the ValueOptions eligibility system.
+Additionally, youth and adults referred to WIN must be eligible to receive Medical Assistance in the state of Maryland, as all clients seeking program enrollment must receive pre-authorization from the ValueOptions eligibility system.
 ValueOptions is an automated inquiry, authorization, and claims reporting system that will enable WIN’s Admissions Coordinator to quickly and efficiently verify a Medicaid recipient’s current eligibility status.

 Eligible youth and adult clients will have a referral that validates a pattern and/or history of harmful alcohol or chemical use, as evidenced by:

 - Need for repeated use of alcohol or chemical substance for adequate functioning;

 - Inability to cut down or abstain from alcohol or chemical use;

 - Inability to track the amount of alcohol or chemical substance consumed;